juho-creator/Crypto_AlgoTrading/README.md

 - [ ] Back/forwardtesting Fear & Greed Index trading strategy

 As I study more about crypto market and algotrading, it seems like there's alot of requirement for guaranteed profits. </br>
-Currently I'm creating crypto arbitrage trading algorithm to generate profit (personal project - Not shared yet) I will come back to this project for additional profits.
+Currrently, I'm keeping project on hold and creating crypto arbitrage trading algorithm instead (personal project - Not shared yet)

 The reason for doing so is :
 - Algorthmic trading doesn't generate any profit until a profitable strategy is found
 - Arbitrage trading provides guaranteed profits if the program could detect price difference across exchanges and quickly transfer crypto and sell at a higher price.

+Once I'm able to generate guaranteed profits with arbitrage trading algorithm, I will come back to this project for additional profits